ilikepizza107/Project-Plus-All-Stars-Dolphin/Readme.md

 This is a work-in-progress version of the Dolphin Emulator built for usage with Project+.
 Current progress:

 * Completed
-  * 4 buffer as default setting
+  * 2 buffer as default setting (equivalent to 4 in FPM)
   * Project+ specific aspect ratios
   * Theming and iconography
   * Netplay button on toolbar